JGarnica22/PSlab/HowTo's/HowTo_SetupTerminalWLS.md

 Control Panel ➡ Programs ➡ Turn Windows features on and off

-Or by searching *“windows features”* and selecting *“Turn Windows features on or off”*.
+Or by searching *“Windows features”* and selecting *“Turn Windows features on or off”*.

 ![](https://miro.medium.com/max/700/1*KgnlItWjj4d525gmay_g_A.png)